Guryansh/guryansh/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- 👯 I’m looking to collaborate on backend projects
+- 👯 I’m looking to collaborate on projects
 - 📫 How to reach me: guryanshsingla@gmail.com

 # 💻 Tech Stack: